TahimBhuiya/Merge-Sort-CPP/README.md

 2. **Sort Each Half**
    - Recursively sort both halves of the array.
 3. **Merge Halves**
+   - Merge the sorted halves into one sorted array by comparing elements.

 ## 🛠 How to Run